Thinking About Suicide? Here’s How to Get the Right Help

 If a therapist turned you away, understand that there are specific reasons that this happened, none of which mean you can’t get the help you need.
 It just means that right now, you probably need a higher level of care than individual therapy sessions.

 There are different levels of risk associated with different types of suicidal thoughts.
 You may well have reached a crisis point that requires inpatient care, or you might be a perfect candidate for therapy.
-You can find out which is true by learning how professionals assess suicide risk and what level of care they recommend for each risk level.
+You can find out which is true by learning what your risk level is.

 Before we review this information, though, it’s important to understand that it’s not your job to figure out your suicide risk level.
 If reading this is difficult for you and you just want to talk to someone, that is a wise and valid response to your circumstances.

 There are many places you can (and should) call for help (see the information box immediately below).
-The people who answer won’t judge you and can help connect you with local mental health treatment options.
+The people who answer will listen with compassion and can help connect you with local mental health treatment options.